GoCardless | Break the cycle of failed payments.

 More bad debt

-On average, B2C businesses see 16-20% their failed payments turn into bad debt, while B2B businesses see 11%-15% turn into bad debt.
+On average, businesses with B2C revenue see 16-20% of their failed payments turn into bad debt, while B2B businesses see 11%-15% turn into bad debt.

-Enterprise businesses stand to lose over $2million in uncollected revenue** every year due to payment failures.
+Enterprise businesses stand to lose over $1million in uncollected revenue** every year due to payment failures.

-Thought leadership paper: Rethink your payment strategy to save your customers and bottom line.

-GoCardless commissioned Forrester Consulting to conduct a study of 700 payment decision-makers in organisations with recurring revenue models.
+GoCardless commissioned Forrester Consulting to conduct a study of 700 payment decision-makers in organizations with recurring revenue models.

 Forrester learned that recurring B2B payments are pushing firms to modernize their payment technology and update their payment operations.